Real-Time Reinforcement Learning of Constrained Markov Decision Processes with Weak Derivatives: Gradient Estimation without explicit knowledge of parameter values

-Note that under $\pi(\a)$, consecutive estimators have the same distribution (although they are not independent), because the invariant distribution of the number of living phantoms at the start of the interval is independent of $n$.
-From the ergodicity of the underlying MDP, $\Epi[\widehat{\widehat{G}}^o_n(i,p)] = \lim_{n\to\infty} (1/n) \sum_{m=0}^{n-1} \widehat{\widehat{G}}^o_m(i,p)$.
+Notice that under $\pi(\a)$, consecutive estimators have the same distribution (although they are not independent), because the invariant distribution of the number of living phantoms at the start of the interval is independent of $n$.
+From the ergodicity of the underlying MDP, $\Epi[\widehat{\widehat{G}}^o_n(i,p)] = \lim_{n\to\infty} (1/n) \sum_{m=0} \widehat{\widehat{G}}^o_m(i,p)$.
 Because the estimation by batches considers breaking up the partial sums of the estimation, then the difference:

 tends to zero in absolute value, a.s.
 Using Theorem \ref{thm:frozen}, the $\frac{2}{n N} \sum_{k}$ term in the above equation converges a.s.~to $\nabla_\a C(\a)$ as $n\to\infty$, for any fixed value of the batch size $N$.
-This establishes the claim that the gradient estimate is unbiased.
-Next, using the above expression consider $\widehat{\widehat{G}}^o_n - \widehat{\widehat{G}}_n$.
-Then using the fact that the consecutive estimators are additive, we obtain:
+This establishes the claim.